Thomsch/untangling-tools-benchmark/README.md

 Scripts to run the code changes benchmark.

 ## Requirements
-- `defects4j` is installed and on the PATH.
+- [Defects4J](https://github.com/rjust/defects4j) is installed and `defects4j` is on the PATH.
-- `java` is installed and on the PATH.
+- Java 8 is installed and `java` is on the PATH.
 - `python3` is installed and on the PATH.

 ### Environment Variables